Solstice (novel): Theme

 The theme revolves around the challenges of female-to-female relationships, selfhood, and creativity.
 Oates enlists the concept of the "double" or doppelganger that serves to reveal the shifting roles of Sheila and Monica.
 Biographer Joanne V. Creighton writes:

 The double, for Oates, often functions as an alter ego, embodying unfulfilled contexts of the self to which one is both attracted and repelled—a bond that seems at once potentially liberating and potentially annihilating.

 A figurative "life-and-death" struggle ensues between the women whose ideal goal is a balanced "symbiosis."
 Oates provides an extended metaphor dramatizing the point:

 It was Monica's task, Monica's privilege, to help Sheila maintain an emotional equilibrium: an activity that took a great deal of her time and was in itself exhilarating.
 Walking a tightrope, high above the ground.
 Eyes fixed resolutely ahead, arms outspread for balance.
 The trick being not to look down; not ever to look down.

 Literary critic Rebecca Pepper Sinkler identifies Solstice as a significant contribution to "the literature of women's relationships."
-Oates challenges assumptions that most female-to-female relationships, ipso facto, enjoy a comraderie superior to those involving the opposite sex: "Those looking for a cozy rendition of sisterly love won't find it here."
+Oates challenges assumptions that most female-to-female relationships, ipso facto, enjoy a camaraderie superior to those involving the opposite sex: "Those looking for a cozy rendition of sisterly love won't find it here."

 Characterizing Monica Jensen as "one of Miss Oates's most believable professional victims," Sinkler locates the novel's central theme:

 In Miss Oates's hell, there is an especially hot place reserved for those who believe they can walk away from their experiences unscathed, and Monica will learn the hard way what happens to one who cannot remember her past."

 Sinkler adds "Solstice should dispel a lot of comforting ideas about the nature of women."

 Literary critic Lehmann-Haupt suggests that the novel may be "nothing more than a tour de force—an account of a lesbian relationship without explicitness, evoking its erotic power solely through its imagery."